RBT (TV series)

 RBT is an Australian factual television series that looks at the everyday workings of sobriety check points by Random Breath Testing (or RBT) police units, and is narrated by Australian actor Andrew Daddo.

-The show began on the Nine Network on 27 June 2010 and follows RBT patrols in Australia testing for alcohol and drug-affected and reckless drivers.
+The show began on the Nine Network in June 2010 and follows RBT patrols in Australia testing for alcohol and drug-affected and reckless drivers.
 The premiere attracted 1.32 million viewers.
 The second season began in February 2011, followed by a third in September 2011.
 RBT entered its 12th season in November 2018.

+Filming locations

-Seasons 1 through 11 were filmed in New South Wales, with production switching to South Australia in season 12.
-Starting in 2020, the show is filmed in Victoria.
+Seasons 1 through 11 (and season 20) were filmed in New South Wales, with production switching to South Australia in season 12.
+Starting in mid 2020, the show is filmed in Victoria, with some unused clips from South Australia also being part of the current filming location until early 2021.
+Starting from 2024, the show returns filming in New South Wales, but still continues being filmed in Victoria.

 International screenings

 The show is transmitted in the UK on Watch under the working title Booze Patrol Australia.